Skip to Content

 £

 Don’t let the unassuming name fool you.
-Megan’s Battersea Power Station outpost is a gorgeous waterfront all day dining restaurant with serious style.
+Megan’s Battersea Power Station outpost is a gorgeous waterfront all-day dining restaurant with serious style.

 Taking their culinary inspiration from the world’s sunnier spots, this is the place for a lazy brunch or dinner with your mates as you feast on hearty (and tasty) dishes.
-As you’d expect, the breakfast options are on point and include plenty of veggie and vegan options too.

 The Soak